 Added by ADRIAN McGRATH on April 16, 2018 at 12:00pm — No Comments

 It was a little after 2 am on April 15, 1912.
 The deck of the R.M.S.
 Titanic was now tilted over 6 degrees toward the sinking bow.
-As 17-year-old Jack Thayer and 30-year-old Milton Long moved toward one of the last remaining lifeboats on the boat deck, they were moving downhill, toward the rising water.
-Ahead of…Continue
+As 17-year-old Jack Thayer and 30-year-old Milton Long moved toward one of the last remaining lifeboats on the boat deck, they were moving downhill, toward the…Continue